 Pastoral Care and Caring Ministries

-A reminder from the pastors: if you are admitted to the hospital for any reason, or have a pastoral concern – please remember to contact Rev. Laney or Rev. Thompson.
+A reminder from the pastors: if you are admitted to the hospital for any reason, or have a pastoral concern – please remember to contact Rev. Avena or Rev. Thompson.
 Due to current laws, it is impossible for the ministers to access information directly from the hospital.

 Prayer is the practice of the presence of God.
 It is the place where pride is abandoned, hope is lifted, and supplication is made.
 AHCC’s Prayer Chain provides confidential prayer in a time of need.
 Be a part of the Prayer Chain or have your prayer lifted.